 6. INDEPENDENT BUSINESS RELATIONSHIP

 Members are independent contractors responsible for their own business and are not employees, partners, agents, franchisees or joint venturers of or with the Company.
-The Member Agreement between the Company and its Members does not constitute an employer/employee, partnership, franchise or joint venture relationship.
+The Member Agreement between the Company and its Members Status as such does not constitute an employer/employee, partnership, franchise or joint venture relationship.
 Members shall have no legal right or authority to bind the Company to any obligation or to make representations or warranties on behalf of the Company.
 The Member shall be responsible for filing all necessary tax returns and paying all applicable taxes.
 In promoting and selling the Company’s products to third parties members act as a principal, selling products solely on their own accounts.
 Members will not enter into any contract as agent for the Company without the Company’s express prior written consent.

 Any verbal or written statements made by the Member, as an independent contractor, with regard to the Products and the Business must be based strictly on the written information issued by the Company, for example, on the current Company website and sales promotion literature.
 The Member is liable for all statements he/she may make which deviate from the aforementioned and shall indemnify the Company from any loss, damages, claims, costs (including legal fees or court costs) or fines arising from unauthorised representations made by the Member, or otherwise not complying with these Terms and Conditions.